 ABET Accredited Programs at Brown

 Seven bachelor of science programs are accredited by the Engineering Accreditation Commission of ABET (www.abet.org).
-These are the programs in Biomedical, Chemical and Biochemical, Civil (through 2016 and will not seek re-accreditation), Computer, Electrical, Materials, and Mechanical Engineering.
+These are the programs in Biomedical, Chemical and Biochemical, Computer, Electrical, Materials, and Mechanical Engineering.
 Within each of these concentration programs there are several options, each of which is accredited.
+The Environmental program will seek accreditation from the Engineering Accreditation Commission of ABET (www.abet.org) during Brown's upcoming review period in 2020-2021 when the rest of the School of Engineering's existing accredited programs will be reviewed.
 The Engineering and Physics program is intended for students interested in a stronger physics foundation, and continuing on to graduate studies.
 There are currently no plans to seek ABET accreditation for this Sc.B. program.
-The Environmental program was just introduced in April 2013 and can't seek ABET accreditation until after the first class graduates from the program.

 For enrollment and graduation data of each Brown University program by class and program track, please go to: